The Coronavirus pandemic brings huge racism towards Chinese and, more in general, Asians.

 Racism here has always existed.
 It is just floated to the surface.
 Everybody can see I am Asian.
 We are so easy to blame, because we are recognizable.
 Not matter what nationality you are, if you are Asian you probably have something.
 No matter what, you came from China, you have the virus.

-Every time she goes out she has to be really prepared to face racism.
-She put earphones all the time so she can ignore all the comments.
+Whenever she goes out, she has to be prepared to face racism and she puts on earphones to ignore any comments.

 One month ago, it was early in the morning.
 There was nobody, so silent, no rumors, so nice weather, no birds, no cars.
 Nothing was there.
 I told myself “I want to be alone in this world for like few hours so I don’t need to prove myself, to protect myself.
 I can just be myself without thinking”.